FMA and Pacific Archipelago Concepts – Jungle Fighting!

 • Polynesian hand, cane and small club fighting

 Essential Filipino Martial Arts is Hock’s generic Filipino system.
 If you get rank in the PAC?
 You automatically get rank in the Essential FMA system.
-Two vital sources are Ernesto Presas and Remy Presas.
+Three vital sources are Ernesto Presas and Remy Presas and Inosanto Family collectives of FMA systems.

 Hock Hochheim with Ernesto Presas demonstating filipino combat style